pappasam/npd/c1_intro_programming/assignments/a3_python_interpreter_exercises.md

 vim save_task.sh
 ```

+By appending a string to a file using the `echo` command you can store tasks one
-Make the contents match the following:
+per line.
+Make the contents of `save_task.sh` match the following:

 ```bash
 #!/bin/bash